openSUSE/news-o-o/_posts/2011-02-19-opensuse-weekly-news-issue-163-is-out.markdown

 [FreeSoftwareMagazine/Ryan Cartwright: Getting more out of Vim - some tips](http://www.freesoftwaremagazine.com/columns/getting_more_out_vim_some_tips)

-"Iâ€™m donning my flame-proof suit for this post.
+"I’m donning my flame-proof suit for this post.
 Vim is arguably one of the two most popular text-editors used in the free software world: built on vi (its name stands for VIiMproved) it will be found as a default package in many GNU/Linux distributions.
 The other popular editor is EMACS (although I am sure there are those who will argue that EMACS is much more than a mere text-editor).
 I use Vim a lot in my work and have found it to be a little like chess: a moment to learn a lifetime to master.
 With that in mind here are some of the tips and handy commands I have picked up over the years.
-I thought Iâ€™d pass them on in case they help.
+I thought I’d pass them on in case they help.

-Iâ€™m going to assume you are familiar with the basics of Vim: moving the cursor, entering modes and adding/editing content.
-Iâ€™m also going to presume you know what entering a command that starts with a : means.
-This is not a beginners class, but itâ€™s not an expert one either.
+I’m going to assume you are familiar with the basics of Vim: moving the cursor, entering modes and adding/editing content.
+I’m also going to presume you know what entering a command that starts with a : means.
+This is not a beginners class, but it’s not an expert one either.
 This is not the place to begin learning Vim - sorry.
-Some of these were seemingly obvious to me, but unknown to other Vim users Iâ€™ve encountered.
+Some of these were seemingly obvious to me, but unknown to other Vim users I’ve encountered.
 The rest are the reverse of that scenario.
-Iâ€™ve limited myself to ten, because honestly something like this go on forever without such a limit.
+I’ve limited myself to ten, because honestly something like this go on forever without such a limit.
 These are not necessarily the best or most needed tips but they are the ones I found were best received by vim users when they first heard them (including me)." (...)